-For the Pre-Ballet classes (ages 4-7) and Ballet Levels 1 and 2, students may join at any time before March 1st, space allowing and in consultation with the CPDP director.
+For the Pre-Ballet classes (ages 4-7) and Ballet Level 1, students may join at specific points throughout the year, space allowing and in consultation with the program director.

 What is the time commitment for this training?

-The time commitment starts at 60 minutes per week for students in Creative Dance and increases to 11–15 hours per week (up to 6 days a week) for advanced students who choose to participate in elective classes such as Conditioning for Dancers, Composition, and the Cornish Preparatory Dance Company, in addition to their ballet technique classes.
+The time commitment starts at 60 minutes 1 day per week for students in Creative Dance and increases to 11–15 hours per week (up to 6 days a week) for advanced students who choose to participate in elective classes such as Conditioning for Dancers, Composition, and the Cornish Preparatory Dance Company, in addition to ballet, modern, and jazz technique classes.
 Here is a more detailed breakdown of the time commitments:

 Are there any male students?

-Yes, there are male students training in Preparatory Dance, and we always welcome more!
+Yes, there are male students training in Prep Dance, and we always welcome more!

-What age is a good age to start ballet?
+What age is a good age to start dance training?

-The Preparatory Dance Program offers creative movement classes to children ages 4 and up.
+The Cornish Preparatory Dance Program offers creative movement and pre-ballet classes to students ages 4 and up.
 For the young dancer who is mature enough to understand the structure and demands of a ballet class, Ballet 1 (for students 7 to 9 years of age) is offered once and/or twice a week.
 Having built a strong foundation of ballet technique and vocabulary, students age 9 and up are encouraged to diversify their training by adding modern and jazz dance classes.

 When do you start pointe work?

 Pointe work is the cumulative result of gradual training of the whole body, and readiness is contingent upon many factors.
 Students entering Ballet 5 may be considered candidates for pointe work, dependent on instructor assessment.
 Each student is assessed independently to determine the appropriate timing for the start of pointe training.
-Factors that determine pointe readiness include: physiologic development, anatomical facility, strength of technique, hypermobility of the feet and ankles, length and frequency of study, attendance habits, maturity and past injury are all taken into consideration.
-Students often begin pointe work at around 12 years of age.
-Please note: The study of pointe is not a requirement for advancement through the levels or participation in the performing company.
+Factors that determine pointe readiness include: physiologic development, anatomical facility, strength of technique, hypermobility of the feet and ankles, length and frequency of study, attendance habits, maturity and past injury.
+Students often begin the study of pointe work at around 12 years of age.
+The study of pointe is not a requirement for advancement through the levels or participation in the performing company.